-It can be hard to meet your nutrient needs when receiving cancer treatment.
-Smaller meals and snacks are often easier to get in.
-Choose foods that work with any side effects from the treatment you are having.
+If you are being treated for cancer, it can be hard to meet your nutrient needs during meals.
+Smaller meals and snacks throughout the day are often easier to get in.
+Try to eat foods that work with side effects that you may have from treatment.
 For example, if you have mouth sores, choose soft, bland foods like scrambled eggs and yogurt.

 Tips for Eating Small Meals and Snacks

 - Eat what you like.